 Consequently, to be a successful portrait photographer, you must be able to decipher what backdrop is best every time you hold your camera with a model in front.
 They play a crucial role in our pictures as they enable us to tell our story in a language that others can easily understand.

 However, we know that picking the right background that blends well with your subject/model can be difficult.
 Especially as a photography beginner, we fully understand that.
-That is why we have written this post specifically for you, to help you know key points that would help you select the best backdrop for each portrait.
+That’s why we wrote this article especially for you, to help you know the key points to help you choose the best backdrop for each portrait.
 But first, what are different kinds of backgrounds?

 Different Types of Portrait Backgrounds